doinab/star-networks/blackfoot/description.md

 ## References

  - [#1]: Dorcas S. Miller.
 Stars of the first people: Native American star myths and constellations.
 Westwinds Press, 1997.
+ - [#2]: Clark Wissler and D. C. Duvall.
+Mythology of the Blackfoot Indians.
+Published by the American Museum of Natural Hisory, New York.
+1908.
+Available at <https://archive.org/details/mythologyofblack00wiss> (accessed Jan 2022).
+ - [#3]: Walter McClintock.
+The old north trail, or, Life, legends and religion of the Blackfeet Indians.
+Macmillan and Co., Limited, London.
+1910.
+Available at <https://archive.org/details/oldnorthtrailorl00mccluoft> (accessed Jan 2022).

 ## Authors